MarvelousHopefull/DataXflow/external_stimuli/Readme.txt

 In order to execute the Matlab-file, one needs a Matlab version with a symbolic math toolbox.
 Additionally the parallel computing toolbox is recommended.
-If this toolbox is not available, then just put �for� instead of �parfor� in the function createJacobian.m.
+If this toolbox is not available, then just put "for" instead of "parfor" in the function createJacobian.m.